-Please see Section 6.3 and Appendix E for details.
-Ensure the clerk's project is patient centred.
+Please see Section 6.3 and Appendix D for details.
+Ensure the clerk's project is patient centered.
 Projects not grounded in a patient encounter are not acceptable.
-The clerks have clear guidelines as to how to complete the project in their Core Document.
-Please see page 14, 6.3 to review the project details.
+The clerks have clear guidelines in the Core Document on how to complete the project.
+Please see 6.3 to review the project details.